AuroraMe vs NOAA Space Weather (2026) | Comparison

 Try AuroraMe Free

 See how NOAA data becomes actionable aurora predictions.
-Download AuroraMe, set your location, and experience 5-factor visibility forecasts powered by the same government data used by space weather professionals — translated into language anyone can understand.
+Download AuroraMe, set your location, and experience 5-factor visibility forecasts powered by the same government data space weather professionals use, in language anyone can read.
 Free tier, no credit card required.

 Sources